ndriqimlahu/moonlight-tizen/README.md

 - You can use the most popular Bluetooth or USB-wired controllers such as `Xbox Series X/S`, `Xbox One`, `Xbox 360`, `Xbox Elite Wireless Series 2`, `Xbox Adaptive`, `PlayStation DualShock 4`, `PlayStation DualSense`, `Amazon Luna Wireless`, `NVIDIA Shield`, `Logitech F310/F510/F710`, `PowerA MOGA XP5-X Plus Bluetooth` and `Joytron CYVOX DX`.

 7. Why am I having some problems with unsupported gamepad controllers on my TV?
-- If you use any Bluetooth or USB 2.0 controllers other than those mentioned in the previous question, then unfortunately due to the lack of a large number of unsupported gamepad controllers on Samsung TV, you may encounter such problems like unresponsive D-PAD and Guide button, Y and X button swapping, and other gamepad controller issues.
+- If you use any Bluetooth or USB 2.0 controllers other than those mentioned in the previous question, then unfortunately due to the lack of a large number of unsupported gamepad controllers on Samsung TV, you may encounter such problems like the unresponsive D-PAD and Guide button, face buttons swapped, and other gamepad controller issues.
 - We advise you to use one of the supported gamepad controllers to enjoy the best possible gaming experience.

 8. How do I connect my Bluetooth gamepad controller to my TV?